-If you are interested in participating in the programme committee, notify the secretariat of the faculty (2 (053) 489 3520) or the registrar (2 (053) 489 2402)
+If you are interested in participating in the programme committee, please notify the Dean's office (☎ (053) 489 3520).

 General and practical information

 Information on student associations (including reduced-price course materials), studying abroad, and many other subjects can be found in the study guide.